puppylinux-woof-CE/puppy_flat_theme/README.md

 ## Build

-First type `export THEME="Puppy Standard"`.
+First type `export THEME="Puppy Flat"`.

 Then type `make`.

-The icons will be built in `"Puppy Standard"` directory.
+The icons will be built in `"Puppy Flat"` directory.

 To install just type `make install`. `DESTDIR` is supported.